microsoft/TechExcel-Win-the-Database-Platform/index.md

 - Internet access and network security setup
 - Azure Resource Requirements

+For **Exercise 01: Set up and manage an SQL Managed Instance in Azure**:
+- ...
+- ...
+- ...TBD

 For **Exercise 02: Build a serverless, AI RAG application using data from Azure Cosmos DB**:
 - Azure Cosmos DB (NoSQL) with vector search
 - Azure OpenAI for GPT-based chat